Alizadeh275/NLP_Project/README.md

 # Training Adaptive Computation for Open-Domain Question Answering with Computational Constraints

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [This Paper](https://arxiv.org/abs/2107.02102).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials